-How you want the interior of your project to look is going to be one of your most important decision to make to affect the overall feel of your living/working environment.
+Choosing your interior paneling products is an important decision when it comes to interior design and will affect the overall feel of your living/working environment.
 Each wood option out there will affect the look, feel and ambiance to its surrounding area.
 Bear Creek Lumber can offer softwoods such as Western Red Cedar, Alaskan Yellow Cedar, Port Orford Cedar, California Redwood, Douglas Fir / Larch, Ponderosa Pine, and Hemlock, along with hardwoods such as Mahogany, Sapele, Ipe & Teak.

 After you have determined which specie of wood to use for your interior paneling, you will then need to determine which pattern you would like to use to accentuate your visual desires.
 The most common pattern that we see for interior use is going to be a V-Joint pattern.
 Other common patterns we often see are going to be center match or nickel gap.

 Softwood Interior Paneling Products

 Most commonly with interior paneling the products supplied are going to be supplied with a smooth texture, but a resawn texture can be provided if a customer is looking for more of a rustic appeal.
 We can offer interior paneling in 1/2″, 5/8″, 11/16″ and 3/4″ net sizes and 3″, 4″, 6″ & 8″ nominal widths.
 Other sizes can be developed through our specialty milling process if required.

 Most of our softwood paneling options are going to be available in both clear and knotty grades, while our hardwood options are generally only available in clear grades.
 Clear products give a finer appearance and work well in modern and upscale projects.
 Knotty materials will give the walls more character and a bit of a rustic appeal.
 Knotty materials are going to be more economical than clear, generally being about half the overall cost.